-- (d) one of them owns or controls shares that in the aggregate carry the right to exercise or control the exercise of 20% or more of the voting power at meetings of the others; or - (e) a third person owns or controls shares in each of them that carry the right to exercise or control the exercise of 20% or more of the voting power at meetings of each of them. - 25.
+- 24. Section 79(1) of the Act requires two or more bodies corporate to be treated as one for purposes of the TDL if: - one of them is a body corporate of which the others are subsidiaries; or (a) - (b) all of them are subsidiaries of the same body corporate; or - (c) all of them are associates of each other; or - one of them owns or controls shares that in the aggregate carry the right to exercise (d) or control the exercise of 20% or more of the voting power at meetings of the others; or - (e) a third person owns or controls shares in each of them that carry the right to exercise or control the exercise of 20% or more of the voting power at meetings of each of them.12 - 25.
 We consider that for TDL purposes it is consistent with the intent and purposes of the Act, to include all bodies corporate that were connected to a LP via one of the criteria set out in section 79(1)(a)-(e) that earned qualified revenue, even where such bodies corporate were not themselves LPs.
-This approach is in keeping with the anti-avoidance intention of this provision and would address a situation where a QLP could structure its business to separate the operation of components of the PTN from all or some of the group's downstream telecommunications services revenue, and thus reduce its contribution to the TDL (and other industry levies). - 26.
+This approach is in keeping with the antiavoidance intention of this provision and would address a situation where a QLP could structure its business to separate the operation of components of the PTN from all or some of the group's downstream telecommunications services revenue, and thus reduce its contribution to the TDL (and other industry levies).
+12 - 26.
 Accordingly, for section 79 of the Act to apply only one of the interconnected bodies corporate has to operate a component of the PTN. - 27.
 Therefore, when assessing whether they meet the minimum telecommunications revenue threshold of \$10 million, and when providing the Commission with information under sections 82 and 83, LPs and/or QLPs must include all qualified revenue of other interconnected bodies corporate, even where such firms may not have operated a component of a PTN themselves.